EDAA Health and Safety Rules

 More detailed guidelines can be found in the site Trading Shed.

-1. Transmissible Infection.
+1. Transmissible Infection

 2. The Trading Shed

 The contents of the shed are varied and some are potentially more hazardous when in close proximity to each other.
-It is the responsibility of the Field Secretary and the site committee to ensure that storage of the contents satisfies regulations and that the Trading Shed is a safe environment to store goods and equipment and to trade from.
+It is the responsibility of the Field Secretary and the site Committee to ensure that storage of the contents satisfies regulations and that the Trading Shed is a safe environment to store goods and equipment and to trade from.

-3. Fire Prevention and Bonfires:
+3. Bonfires and Fire Prevention

 Bonfires are banned all year round.
 The site Committee retains the right to supervise a site bonfire to dispose of site clearance debris.

-Please ensure any flammable liquids and gases are stored securely and away from potential heat sources including radiated heat through glass.
+Please ensure any flammable liquids and gases are stored securely and away from potential heat sources, including radiated heat through glass.
 Discard cigarette butts carefully.
 Keep the gate locked to deter arsonists.

-4. Storage of Hazardous items
+4. Storage of Hazardous Items

 Ensure hazardous items are stored in approved and suitable labelled containers and safely locked away.

-a) Fuel - Take only a bare minimum of petrol, paraffin or gas cylinders on to your allotment.
+a) Fuel: take only a bare minimum of petrol, paraffin or gas cylinders onto your allotment.

 5. Use of Equipment